Xakkusu/p4-build-your-dream/README.md

 ## TESTING
 ### Accessibility
 #### Lighthouse Testing
-The main problem with my Best Practice score is that cloudinary uses http:// insteast of https:/ when transfering images.
+The main problem with my Best Practice score is that cloudinary uses http:// instead of https:/ when transfering images.
-Moreover as the user can upload images whichever format and they are made to fit the cards, the performance suffers through this, especially in mobile view as a third-party cloud-based platform can create succh problems.
+Moreover as the user can upload images whichever format and they are made to fit the cards, the performance suffers through this, especially in mobile view as a third-party cloud-based platform can create such problems.

 ##### Desktop